-CFR 240.19b-4(f)(6)

-CFR 240.19b-4(f)(6)(iii).

-interest.
-The Exchange has asked the Commission to waive the 30-day operative delay so that the proposed rule change may become effective and operative immediately upon filing.
+A proposed rule change filed under Rule 19b-4(f)(6) 20 normally does not become operative prior to 30 days after the date of the filing.
+However, Rule $19b-4(f)(6)(iii)^{21}$ permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
+The Exchange has asked the Commission to waive the 30-day operative delay so that the proposed rule change may become operative immediately upon filing.
 The Commission believes that waiving the 30-day operative delay is consistent with the protection of investors and the public interest, as it will allow the current clearly erroneous execution pilot program to continue uninterrupted, without any changes, while the Exchange and the other national securities exchanges consider a permanent proposal for clearly erroneous execution reviews.
 For this reason, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.

 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.
+If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule change should be approved or disapproved.